CrashCortez/VitaDock-DIY/README.md

 [VitaDock VLC](https://drive.google.com/file/d/1b-92DKZwWxu-H2i0QgQtq-bWK96y0smI/view).
 still working as of 10/25/2019

 All Image's/plugins Zip: comming soon!!
-Zips are being stored [here](https://drive.google.com/open?id=1oiDXRCN-kBG4QQrL1pw0TrwKVrxIPn1J), 6 images, setup scripts, and the plugins will be availible to download.
+Zips are being uploaded [here](https://drive.google.com/open?id=1oiDXRCN-kBG4QQrL1pw0TrwKVrxIPn1J): 9 images all beta some mine some his, PSVitaDock Buster 2.2 was the latest from xCorra.
+The vlc setup scripts, and the plugins will have zips as well, all will be availible to download.

 [Plugins](https://github.com/CrashCortez/VitaDock-DIY/tree/master/vita%20plugins).